Priyanshumishra77/priyanshu.github.io/_pages/about.md

   - /about.html
 ---

-I am a full-time Software Engineer at SiSoC Semiconductor Technologies, working on Design and Verification of a RISC-V CPU/SoC.
+I am a full-time Verification Engineer at SiSoC Semiconductor Technologies, working on Design and Verification of a RISC-V CPU/SoC.

 Research Interests
 ------------------